How Glutathione Is Important For The Human Body?

 Effects of Glutathione & its benefits for human health

 1. Antioxidant activity: It is a potent antioxidant thus it protects the body from the harms of free radicals.
 Free radicals are harmful to the body in a number of ways.
 They can cause premature ageing and various medical conditions.
 The antioxidants assist in counteracting the free radicals and provide protection to the body against their damaging effects.

 2. Prevents cancer development: According to certain studies, it plays a role in the prevention of cancer progression.

 3. Improves insulin sensitivity: Insulin resistance can cause type 2 diabetes.
 The insulin causes the movement of glucose from the blood and into cells.
 A study suggests that the individuals with insulin resistance are susceptible to have low glutathione levels, specifically if they have suffered complications, like retinopathy or neuropathy.

-4. Decreases symptoms of Parkinson’s disease: Studies indicate that maintaining its levels in the body may assist to the symptoms of this disorder.
+4. Decreases symptoms of Parkinson’s disease: Clinical Trials indicate that maintaining its levels in the body may assist to the symptoms of this disorder.